joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 <div>

-The first main task this sample performs is loading an external image file, which is a photograph of the moon’s surface.
+The first main task this sample performs is loading an external image file, which is a photograph of the moon's surface.
 The loading operation is handled by two methods in the MoonSphere class: the `MoonSphere()` constructor, where the loading process is initiated, and the `imageLoadComplete()` method, which is called when the external image is completely loaded.